Analysis of Two-variable Recurrence Relations with Application to Parameterized Approximations: Introduction

-\comment{ Similar to classic branching algorithms, each triplet $(\bb^j, \bk^j, \bgam^j)$ represents a simple branching rule, whereas the algorithm consists of multiple simple rules and the running time is derived via a worst case analysis over all rules.
-A key insight in analyzing our algorithms is that a single branching rule in the algorithm can be replaced for the analysis by a {\em set of rules} A key insight in analyzing our algorithms is that a single branching rule in the algorithm can be replaced for the analysis by a {\em set of rules}, all of which possess a similar structure. similar structure (see \eqref{eq:VC3_rec}). } To evaluate the running times of our algorithms we need to analyze the asymptotic behavior of $p(\alpha k , k )$ for a fixed $\alpha$ as $k$ grows to infinity.
+To evaluate the running times of our algorithms we need to analyze the asymptotic behavior of $p(\floor{\alpha k} , k )$ for a fixed $\alpha$ as $k$ grows to infinity.
 With some surprise, we did not find an existing analysis of this behavior, even for $N=1$.
 The main technical contribution of this paper is Theorem \ref{thm:rec} that gives such analysis for any $N\geq 1$.
 We emphasize that while the recurrence relations we want to solve are derived from coverage problems, our solution is generic and can be used for any composite recurrence.